tikv/rfcs/text/2018-09-17-schedule-limit.md

 # Drawbacks

-The migration from the old way to the new scheme has a certain cost, involves the update of the deployment script, and compatibility with the old cluster configuration in the future.
+The migration from the old way to the new scheme has a certain cost, involving the update of the deployment script and compatibility with the old cluster configuration in the future.

 # Alternatives